 Near Kapaa in Kauai County, Hawaii — Hawaiian Island Archipelago (Pacific Ocean)

 Other nearby markers.
-At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
-Wai'ale'ale (approx. ¼ mile away); Maunakapu and Wailua River (approx. ¼ mile away); Houola (approx. 1.3 miles away); Albert S. Morgan Sr.'s Lydgate Pools (approx. 1.3 miles away); Roxy Theater The Kapa‘a Japanese Stone Lantern (Ishidoro) (approx. 3.3 miles away); Kōloa Jodo Mission (approx. 12 miles away); Koloa, Birthplace of the Hawaiian Sugar Industry (approx. 12.1 miles away).
+At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
+Maunakapu and Wailua River (here, next to this marker); Poli'auh Heiau (approx. ¼ mile away); Houola (approx. 1½ miles away); Albert S. Morgan Sr.'s Lydgate Pools (approx. 1.6 miles away); Roxy Theater The Kapa‘a Japanese Stone Lantern (Ishidoro) (approx. 3½ miles away); Kōloa Jodo Mission (approx. 11.8 miles away); Koloa, Birthplace of the Hawaiian Sugar Industry (approx. 11.9 miles away).
 Touch for a list and map of all markers in Kapaa.